 DEPRESSION: Disease, Disorder, Choice and or spirit

 Before we get into the debate over which categories depression falls under, let us look at some definitions and background.
 The United Nations World Health Organization (WHO) stated in an April 2016 Fact Sheet on ‘Depression,’ that “depression is a common mental disorder.
 Globally, an estimated 350 million people of all ages suffer from depression.
-Depression is the leading cause of disability worldwide, and is a major contributor to the overall global burden of disease… At its worst, depression can lead to suicide.
-Over 800,000 people die due to suicide every year.
-Suicide is the second leading cause of death in 15-29 year-olds… Although there are effective treatments for depression, fewer than half of those affected in the world receive treatments.”
+Depression is the leading cause of disability worldwide, and is a major contributor to the overall global burden of disease… At its worst, depression can lead to suicide… Although there are effective treatments for depression, fewer than half of those affected in the world receive treatments.”
+According to a March 2017 WHO update, “over 800,000 people die due to suicide every year.
+Suicide is the second leading cause of death in 15-29 year-olds…”

 The CDC states, “Depression is a serious medical illness and an important public health issue.
 Depression is characterized by persistent sadness and sometimes irritability and is one of the leading causes of disease or injury worldwide… The economic burden of depression, including workplace costs, direct costs and suicide – related costs, was estimated to be $210 billion in 2010… Depression is associated with significant healthcare needs, school problems, loss of work, and earlier mortality… associated with an increased risk… of heart disease… absenteeism in workplace, which results in lower income and higher unemployment… associated with higher risk for other conditions… anxiety disorders, substance use disorders, eating disorders, smoking…”